What is pollen?

 cause of hay fever (seasonal allergic rhinitis).

-make pollen that cause allergic reactions?
+Which plants make pollen that cause allergic reactions?

 Plants that spread their pollen by the wind are the most common cause of allergic